Begusarai district: Transportation

-Barauni Junction is the major railway junction.
-Another major railway station is Begusarai.
-Begusarai is well connected by road to other parts of Bihar and the country.

 Railways

-Barauni Junction is one of the important stations in Bihar.
-It is a junction and is connected to India's main cities of New Delhi, Kolkata, Mumbai and Chennai via broad gauge routes.
+Barauni Junction is one of the important station in Bihar.
+It is a major junction and is connected to India's main cities of New Delhi, Kolkata, Mumbai and Chennai via broad gauge routes.
 Begusarai railway station is located in Begusarai city.
+Another major Station is New Barauni Junction who is connected Patna, Katihar,Mokama and Lakhisarai rail routes.

 Roads

 NH-31 is passing through Begusarai district.